 Easy Homemade Pear Wine Recipe

 The most important part of wine is the fruit, but that doesn't mean the fruit has to be pretty.
 Traditionally fruit that wasn't good enough for eating was used to make wine.
-Though food-quality pears probably do make the best wine, pears that has fallen from the tree or are ugly or a little old will also make excellent wine.
-This is not a recipe for wine making experts, it is a guide for regular people who have an abundance of pears that they cannot sell and are not going to eat.
+Though food-quality pears probably do make the best wine, pears that have fallen from the tree or are ugly or a little old will also make excellent wine.
+This is not a recipe for winemaking experts, it is a guide for regular people who have an abundance of pears that they cannot sell and are not going to eat.
 This is a simple and basic way to make wine, and it works very well.

 Makes two gallons

 - 2 lbs. sugar

 - 1 1/4 gallon boiling water